The single edge notch fracture test for viscoelastic elastomers: A comprehensive parametric study of the effects of the elasticity and viscosity of the elastomer and of the 3D geometry of the cracks and specimens

 Figure \ref{Fig10} provides a comparison between the energy release rate $-\partial\mathcal{W}/\partial\mathrm{\Gamma}_0$ generated by the classical formula (\ref{RT-formula}), with the numerical factor (\ref{K-Lambda}), and the exact result (\ref{Tc-total}) determined from 3D full-field simulations of a single edge notch test, carried out at the global stretch rate $\dot{\mathrm{\Lambda}}_0=10^0$ s$^{-1}$, for a specimen with pre-existing crack of length $A=2$ mm and an elastomer with shear-thinning viscosity (\ref{Viscosity constants})$_2$, $\eta_0=\nu\tau_0=2$ MPa s, and non-equilibrium elasticity of equal growth conditions (\ref{nusbetas})$_2$, with $\nu=\mu^{{\rm NEq}}=20\mu^{{\rm Eq}}=2$ MPa, than its equilibrium elasticity.

-The comparison in Fig. \ref{Fig10} makes it clear that the classical formula (\ref{RT-formula}) of Rivlin and Thomas\cite{RT53} can be greatly inaccurate, increasingly more so for larger global stretches $\mathrm{\Lambda}$, when used for elastomers that dissipate energy by deformation and for cracks that are not much smaller than the length and the width of the specimen.
+The comparison in Fig.~\ref{Fig10} makes it clear that the classical formula (\ref{RT-formula}) of \textcite{RT53} can be greatly inaccurate, increasingly more so for larger global stretches $\mathrm{\Lambda}$, when used for elastomers that dissipate energy by deformation and for cracks that are not much smaller than the length and the width of the specimen.